DANNY

 (In the 1970s, I was still in my twenties and tending bar at The Lark Tavern in Albany, NY.
 I also volunteered one overnight each week at a neighborhood hotline and crisis center, Refer Switchboard, half a block from The Lark.

-This true story about a struggling young customer named Danny was posted on this blog in a slightly different form in 2011 and then removed when writing the book.
-Here it is again as a sample chapter.)
+This true story about a struggling young customer named Danny was originally posted on this blog in a slightly different form in 2011.)

 Meanwhile, as life rolled on at The Lark and at my apartment, New York State was caught in a severe financial crisis.
 In the struggle to cut budgets, someone had an idea to save a lot of money on mental health.
 They decided to move thousands of patients out of the psychiatric hospitals, placing them instead in local, less expensive group homes.